 One thing that struck us here at Lumity is that Chris is right; women don’t talk about menopause and it remains somewhat of a taboo – especially in a world where very few subjects are off bounds.

-We are compiling a report with the help of experts – which we will publish in the coming weeks – that aims to take the fear out of menopause and will help women approach it armed with the knowledge to get through that stage of their lives feeling happy and healthy, instead of miserable and as though they have no-one to talk to.
+We would love to take the fear out of menopause.
+We want to help women approach it armed with the knowledge to get through that stage of their lives feeling happy and healthy, instead of miserable and as though they have no-one to talk to.

 “Like Chris Evert, I divorced my husband around that time of my life.
 I was tired, but that was because our kids were all teenagers, I went off sex, but that’s because I simply didn’t fancy my husband anymore and I was cranky and argumentative – but that is because my job was stressful, plus when I was at home my kids and my husband were driving me crazy.